 When most people hear "community solar" they think of a shared solar array (described more below).
-In fact, community-scale renewable energy projects take multiple different forms.
-Although solar is the most common, the types of projects can use any technology.
+In fact, community-scale renewable energy projects can take a diversity of forms.
+Although solar is the most common, these types of projects can use any technology.
 Three of the most common types of community-scale projects are described below.
-You can also read more about MREA's support of the Montana Solar Community Project.

 Shared Solar or "Solar Gardens"